-The Los Angeles Funders’ Collaborative is led by an active steering committee comprised of representatives from: the California Community Foundation, The California Endowment, the California Wellness Foundation, Enterprise Community Partners, First 5 LA, Liberty Hill Foundation, Kaiser Permanente, the Los Angeles County Department of Public Health, Resources Legacy Fund, the Rosalinde and Arthur Gilbert Foundation, and the Weingart Foundation.
+The Los Angeles Funders’ Collaborative is led by an active steering committee comprised of representatives from: the California Community Foundation, The California Endowment, the California Wellness Foundation, Enterprise Community Partners, First 5 LA, Liberty Hill Foundation, Kaiser Permanente, the Los Angeles County Department of Public Health, Resources Legacy Fund, and the Rosalinde and Arthur Gilbert Foundation.

 Jean is the director of the PLACE Program (Policies from Livable, Active Communities and Environments) at the Los Angeles County Department of Public Health.
 Launched in 2006, the program’s mission is to foster policy, systems, and environmental change that supports the development of safe, healthy, active environments.
 The PLACE Program leads the Department of Public Health’s built environment efforts, making grants and providing technical assistance to support the development of bicycle and pedestrian master plans, safe routes to schools plans, traffic safety efforts, and tree planting initiatives in LA County cities and communities.
 The Program also works to increase access to affordable housing, public transit, and parks and sees these as critical to reducing health inequities.